This Big Boy Named Beast Is Up For Adoption This Week - NewsBreak

 Schmitt: Deer Opener Looking Favorable for Central Minnesota

 The firearms deer hunting opener is Saturday November 5 in Minnesota.
-Glen Schmitt from Outdoor News says the weather and healthy deer population in Central Minnesota should lead to a successful opening deer hunting weekend.
+Glen Schmitt from Outdoor News joined me on WJON.
+He says the weather and healthy deer population in Central Minnesota should lead to a successful opening deer hunting weekend.
 Schmitt says deer are more active in cooler weather, which we're expected to have this weekend.
 He says rain and/or snow could be a negative.

 St. Cloud, MN